 - E-commerce warehouse to guarantee high availability

-For each warehouse it can be defined whether the available quantities of this warehouse are to be taken into account in the disposition or not.
+For each warehouse, you can specify whether or not the available quantities of this warehouse should be taken into account in the MRP.
 Optionally, a warehouse can also be assigned a different G/L account or a different VAT identification number can be assigned.
-This may be necessary, for example, for a warehouse abroad.
+This may be necessary for a warehouse abroad, for example.

-Before creating or transferring item master data, early and sensible warehouse organisation is an important aspect of system initialisation and well-designed warehouse management.
-Using a numerical code at the beginning of the name can ensure that warehouses are properly arranged and findable.
+Before creating or transferring the item master data, early and sensible warehouse organisation is an important aspect of system initialisation and well-designed warehouse management.
+By using a numerical code at the beginning of the name, it can be ensured that the warehouses are correctly organised and can be found.

 Standard storage bin in SAP Business One

-For a goods receipt, items only need to be placed in the default bin if you select the 'Force default bin' checkbox in SAP Business One.
-This means that regardless of where the item is actually stored, SAP Business One automatically selects the default bin for the goods receipt.
-This can help keep the warehouse tidy and make warehouse management more effective.
-However, this is not the only benefit within the warehouse organisation in SAP Business One.
-You can also use it to ensure that items always go to the right place by enforcing a standard storage bin.
+For a goods receipt, the items only need to be placed in the default storage bin if you select the "Force default storage bin" checkbox in SAP Business One.
+This means that SAP Business One automatically selects the default storage bin for the goods receipt, regardless of where the item is actually stored.
+This can help to keep the warehouse tidy and make warehouse management more effective.
+However, this is not the only advantage within the warehouse organisation in SAP Business One.
+You can also use it to ensure that items always go to the right place by enforcing a default storage bin.
 This can minimise the error rate and increase the accuracy of your stock levels.

-Storage bins in the SAP Business One warehouse organisation
+Storage bins in the warehouse organisation of SAP Business One

-Storage bins in SAP Business One are not just simple places to store items.
-Rather, they are complex entities that offer a variety of functions and settings to optimise warehouse management.
-Here are some additional details about storage bins in SAP Business One:
+Storage bins in SAP Business One are not just simple locations for storing items.
+Rather, they are complex units that offer a variety of functions and settings to optimise warehouse management.
+Here are some additional details about the storage bins in SAP Business One:

-- Sub-levels of storage bins: In SAP Business One you can map the physical subdivisions of the warehouse with up to four levels.
-These can be, for example, rows, aisles, racks, boxes, containers, cartons, crates, etc. This means that the storage bin is the smallest usable spatial unit in the warehouse.
+- Sub-levels of storage bins: In SAP Business One, you can map the physical subdivisions of the warehouse with up to four levels.
+These can be, for example, rows, aisles, shelves, boxes, containers, cartons, crates, boxes, etc. This means that the storage bin is the smallest usable spatial unit in the warehouse.

-- Bin Code Separator: SAP Business One allows you to define a separator for the bin codes.
+- Storage bin code separator: SAP Business One allows you to define a separator for the storage bin codes.
 This separator separates the codes of the individual storage sub-levels such as aisle, shelf, compartment and box.

-- Automatic allocation on issue: SAP Business One offers various options for the automatic allocation of items on goods issue.
-For example, you can specify that items are taken from the item's current and previous storage bins.
+- Automatic allocation at goods issue: SAP Business One offers various options for the automatic allocation of items at goods issue.
+For example, you can specify that items are withdrawn from the current and previous storage locations of the item.

-- Maximum quantity and weight warnings: SAP Business One can warn you when the item quantity or weight has been reached or exceeded at goods receipt in a specific storage bin.
-This can help to use warehouse capacity efficiently and avoid overcrowding.
+- Maximum quantity and weight warnings: SAP Business One can warn you if the item quantity or weight has been reached or exceeded at goods receipt in a specific storage location.
+This can help to utilise warehouse capacity efficiently and avoid overfilling.

-- Enable receiving storage bins: You can specify that each storage bin in a warehouse should receive items from a Goods Receipt can receive.
-This offers flexibility in the storage of items and can help to optimise warehouse management.
+- Activate receiving storage bins: You can specify that each storage bin in a warehouse should receive items from a Goods Receipt can receive.
+This offers flexibility when storing items and can help to optimise warehouse management.

 Manage item costs per warehouse